RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Binary and Single Evolution Modelling

-To compare the binary RR Lyrae population to the classical Single Channel or RR Lyrae in the same Galactic model, we simulate a Galactic sample of $10 000$ single progenitors of present-day HB stars interpolating MIST tracks \citep{Mista} using the population synthesis code \textssc{SEVN} (Iorio et al., in prep; \citealt{Mapelli20,Spera19,Spera17}).
-The MIST stellar tracks have been computed using the detailed binary stellar evolution code MESA \citep{Mistb}, and therefore the comparison between the Single and Binary Channel is self-consistent regarding the stellar evolution model.
-We discuss alternative single evolution models in Section \ref{sec:winds}.
+To compare the population of binary-made RR Lyrae to the population of single-made classical RR Lyrae from the Single Evolution Channel in the same Galactic model, we simulate a Galactic sample of $10 000$ single progenitors of present-day HB stars by interpolating MIST tracks \citep{Mista} using the population synthesis code \textssc{SEVN} (\citealt{Iorio22}; \citealt{Mapelli20,Spera19,Spera17}).
+The MIST stellar tracks have been computed using the detailed binary stellar evolution code MESA \citep{Mistb}, and therefore, the comparison between the Single and Binary Evolution Channels is self-consistent to a certain extent regarding the stellar evolution model.
+The consistency may not be perfect, however.
+In particular, while our metallicity and helium-abundance prescriptions, as well as the wind prescriptions, agree, MIST is based on MESA version 7503, while our binary simulations are based on MESA version r10390.
+As a result, we expect that some parameters, such as convection prescriptions and the mixing length parameter, are different in the models.
+Also, note that MIST tracks assume relatively weak wind mass loss on the RGB.
+We discuss the implication of these differences, as well as alternative single evolution models with a more realistic wind range in Section \ref{sec:winds}.

-Since Halo and Thick Disc stars are also frequently found in binaries, the binary companion of a Halo star must be sufficiently far away for it to produce an RR Lyrae and be `effectively single'.
-To account for this, we assume that solar-like Halo stars have the same binary fraction of $0.45$ as the field stars and have a close binary fraction of $0.4$, suitable for low metallicities $\mathrm{[Fe/H]}\lesssim -1$ \citep{Moe2019}.
-A star is treated as `effectively single' if it does not overflow its Roche lobe when its radius reaches $1.2\,R_{\rm RG, max}$.
-In such a case, it will transfer mass to the companion neither on the RGB nor during the temporary expansion after the helium flash, e.g. \citet{Fainer2022}.
-If a Halo star does get stripped by a binary companion, it will rarely land in the IS, as, e.g. may be seen in Figure~\ref{fig:sketch}.
-Therefore, we assume that metal-poor stars stripped by a binary companion cannot produce RR Lyrae.
+To model both single and binary single-made RR Lyrae, we assume that solar-like Halo stars have the same binary fraction of $0.45$ as the field stars and have a close binary fraction of $0.4$, suitable for low metallicities $\mathrm{[Fe/H]}\lesssim -1$ \citep{Moe2019}.
+A binary RR Lyrae is considered to be single-made if its progenitor does not overflow its Roche lobe when its radius reaches $1.2\,R_{\rm RG, max}$.
+In such a case, it will transfer mass to the companion neither on the RGB nor during the temporary expansion after the helium flash, e.g., \citet{Fainer2022}.
+We sampled the binary orbital separations in a log-uniform manner, up to the maximum binary separation for field stars of $2\cdot 10^4\,{\rm AU}$ \citep{Abt1983}.
+At the same time, the range of mass ratios is not limited at all.
+Since RR Lyrae in the Halo can form much more effectively through the Single Evolution Channel, we do not consider binary-made RR Lyrae in the Halo.

 For the purpose of this work, we define the instability strip boundaries following \citet{BEPoccurrence}: